topbox-rci/okta-oidc-js/packages/jwt-verifier/README.md

 * The `nonce` claim matches the expected nonce.
 * Any custom claim assertions that have been configured.

-> This library is for Node.js applications and will not compile into a front-end application.
-If you need to work with tokens in front-end applications, please see [okta-auth-js](https://github.com/okta/okta-auth-js).

-Using Express?
-Our [Express Resource Server Example](https://github.com/okta/samples-nodejs-express-4/tree/master/resource-server) will show you how to use this library in your Express application.

-To learn more about verification cases and Okta's tokens please read [Working With OAuth 2.0 Tokens](https://developer.okta.com/authentication-guide/tokens/)
+To learn more about verification cases and Okta's tokens please read [Validate ID Tokens](https://developer.okta.com/docs/guides/validate-id-tokens/overview/).

 ## Upgrading